GrantSparks/grafton-visca/README.md

 ** Impotant Note: This is a work in progress and is not yet ready for production use.
 I am only validating the byte sequences as I use the commands so many have not been checked against the documentation. **

+Make sure to check out our blog article introducing this library: [Controlling PTZ Cameras with Rust](https://blog.grafton.ai/using-the-grafton-visca-rust-crate-to-control-ptz-cameras-7545f3b4a5e4)

 ## Installation

 Add the following to `Cargo.toml` under `[dependencies]`: